carsoncall/giraph/README.md

 - Frontend:
   - Right now, the neo4j-browser serves as a frontend
   - We need an interface to allow for different frontends, from React Flow to cli (bubble-tea?) to VSCode
+- Server:
+  - This will use an API that passes Protobuf objects to maintain type safety.
+The goal is to keep the frontend and backend separated, so that the frontend can be substituted out.